-The recovery and return to work plan helps you to put in place the treatment, services and support you need to help you reach your goal.
+The recovery and return to work plan helps you to put in place the treatment, services and support you need to reach your goal.

 Click on the image below to download a copy of the plan.
 The plan can be completed electronically or printed.

 If you are not able to return straight to your pre-injury duties following your workplace injury, you may need to return over a gradual period of time.

 This is when a graduated return to work schedule can be created.

 A graduated return to work schedule allows you to return to work on reduced hours or duties when you are not able to return to your full pre-injury hours or duties initially.
 It will all depend on what options your pre-injury employer is able to provide.
 If duties are not clear and you need some more support to identify some, talk to your claims manager.

 Important: All graduated return to work schedules must be signed off by a doctor.

 A graduated return to work schedule should include: